International economics 1

 - Term 1

 The course in International Economics consists of two modules I & II.
-The first module (International Economics I, delivered in the autumn term) covers issues related to international trade and investment.
+The first module (International Economics I) covers issues related to international trade and investment.
 It includes topics such as pure theories of international trade (classical, neo-classical, new theories of trade); political economy of protection; welfare analysis of trade policies; trade, growth and development; economics of regional integration and multilateral arrangements (GATT and WTO); international migration and labour markets; multinational corporations and foreign direct investments; the characteristics and effects of globalisation, including the globalisation-growth-income inequality – poverty nexus.

 Though these two modules are interrelated and form an integrated course, each module can be taken separately on its own entity.